 - Cardiovascular Risk – Since coffee has stimulatory effects, it would be prudent to look into the potential negative side effects to your cardiovascular health.
 The good news is that coffee has actually been shown to provide cardiovascular benefits.
 Among other benefits, it inhibits inflammation, which reduces the risk of cardiovascular and other inflammatory diseases .

 - Type II Diabetes – Type II diabetes is caused by long-term high blood glucose and insulin levels.
 This usually stems from a lack of exercise and a diet full of processed foods.
 There is an inverse relationship between coffee consumption and type II diabetes.
 Coffee drinkers have a significantly lower risk for type II diabetes .

 - Anxiety – One of the few health concerns of drinking coffee comes from individuals that have general anxiety disorder (GAD).
 People with GAD are more sensitive to the effects of caffeine .
 Coffee ingestion can also lead to a greater state of anxiety when presented with a stressful situation .
 If you are prone to anxiety, or if you have knowledge that you’ll be confronted with a high stress situation, it might be best to abstain from coffee use.

 Don’t Take a Good Thing and Make it Bad

-While coffee can certainly help you with your fat loss endeavors, you can easily turn a good thing into something bad if you plan to load up your coffee with sugar or other artificial sweeteners.
+Does coffee help you lose weight?
+I think this heavily cited article shows that it does.
+However, you can easily turn a good thing into something bad if you plan to load up your coffee with sugar or other artificial sweeteners.
 Avoid the artificial sweeteners, and if you must add something to your coffee, opt for just a small amount of sugar or honey.
 Coffee (or even tea) can have a positive influence on your weight loss and your health if used responsibly.